Harry Miller: Legal victory after alleged 'transphobic tweets'

 This tweet was among several others which were reported to Humberside Police as being allegedly transphobic and Mr Miller was visited by officers at his workplace.

+"The court has found we need to make safeguards in our guidance more explicit to help police officers proportionately enforce the law.

+"We will listen to, reflect on, and review this judgement carefully and make any changes that are necessary."

-The College of Policing and Humberside Police have been approached for a comment.
+Humberside Police has been approached for a comment.

 Follow BBC East Yorkshire and Lincolnshire on Facebook, Twitter, and Instagram.
 Send your story ideas to yorkslincs.news@bbc.co.uk.